marcogambarini/grignetta/README.md

 (2) restoration: clipped areas are substituted by least-square fit of parabolas (peaks) (this sounds so dumb but it's working!)

-At the moment the script runs at about 3x realtime on a single core on my laptop.
-I am planning on trying to parallelize it, but since I will use it for batch cleaning of files I will probably just run multiple instances in parallel - so parallelization is not a priority right now.
+At the moment the script runs at about 3x realtime on a single core on my laptop in Matlab/Octave.

+I have ported everything in C++/Qt with a simple GUI.
+I think development and testing can go on there: to add a new declipping strategy, you just have to add a new method to class declipper.
+I chose specifically to use header-only libraries:
+- AudioFile for reading and writing .wav files https://github.com/adamstark/AudioFile
+- Eigen for linear algebra https://eigen.tuxfamily.org/index.php?title=Main_Page

+It already runs WAY faster than the Matlab code.

 Audio files are raw lavalier recordings from a movie currently in post-production: https://www.imdb.com/title/tt10206898/, for which this work will be used.